 Dutch photographer Marte Visser traveled to Spitsbergen in May 2016, to photograph and interview six renowned scientists about climate change.
 Marte: “I witnessed the devastating effect of global warming on the arctic climate with my own eyes.”
-The scientific community passed a very distressing message to Marte: “Climate change is one of the biggest challenges of our present and future.
+The scientific community passed a very distressing message to her: “Climate change is one of the biggest challenges of our present and future.
 It creates a global conflict, which affects us all.
-It made me realize that The Time is Now to educate the new generation about global warming!”
+It made me realize that The Time is Now to educate the new generation about global warming and environmental pollution!”

 The start of the Time is Now Foundation